-The SRES suite of scenarios were developed using IAMs and resulted from specific socio-economic scenarios from storylines about future demographic and economic development, regionalization, energy production and use, technology, agriculture, forestry and land use (IPCC, 2000).
-The climate change projections undertaken as part of CMIP3 and discussed in AR4 were based primarily on the SRES A2, A1B and B1 scenarios.
-However, given the diversity in models' carbon cycle and chemistry schemes, this approach implied differences in models' long lived GHG and aerosol concentrations for the same emissions scenario.
-As a result of this and other shortcomings, revised scenarios were developed for AR5 to allow atmosphere-ocean general circulation model (AOGCM) (using concentrations) simulations to be compared with those ESM simulations that use emissions to calculate concentrations.
+The SRES suite of scenarios were developed using Integrated Assessment Models and resulted from specific socio-economic scenarios from storylines about future demographic and economic development, regionalization, energy production and use, technology, agriculture, forestry, and land-use (IPCC, 2000).
+The climate change projections undertaken as part of CMIP3 and discussed in AR4 were primarily based on the SRES A2, A1B and B1 scenarios.
+However, given the diversity in models' carbon cycle and chemistry schemes, this approach implied differences in models' long lived greenhouse gas and aerosol concentrations for the same emissions scenario.
+As a result of this and other shortcomings, revised scenarios were developed for AR5 to allow atmosphere-ocean general circulation model (AOGCM) (using concentrations) simulations to be compared with those Earth system model (ESM) simulations that use emissions to calculate concentrations.

-Representative Concentration Pathway Scenarios and Their Extensions
+Representative Concentration Pathway Scenarios and their Extensions

 Representative Concentration Pathway (RCP) scenarios (see Section 12.3 for a detailed description of the scenarios; Moss et al., 2008; Moss et al., 2010; van Vuuren et al., 2011b) are new scenarios that specify concentrations and corresponding emissions, but are not directly based on socio-economic storylines like the SRES scenarios.
 The RCP scenarios are based on a different approach and include more consistent short-lived gases and land use changes.
 They are not necessarily more capable of representing future developments than the SRES scenarios.
 Four RCP scenarios were selected from the published literature (Fujino et al., 2006; Smith and Wigley, 2006; Riahi et al., 2007; van Vuuren et al., 2007; Hijioka et al., 2008; Wise et al., 2009) and updated for use within CMIP5 (Masui et al., 2011; Riahi et al., 2011; Thomson et al., 2011; van Vuuren et al., 2011a).
-The four scenarios are identified by the 21st century peak or stabilization value of the RF derived by the reference model (in W m-2) (Box 1.1, Figure 1): the lowest RCP, RCP2.6 (also referred to as (continued on next page)
+The four scenarios are identified by the 21st century peak or stabilization value of the RF derived by the reference model (in W m-2) (Box 1.1, Figure 1): the lowest RCP, RCP2.6 (also referred to as RCP3-PD) which peaks at 3 W m-2 and then declines to approximately 2.6 W m-2 by 2100; the medium-low RCP4.5 and the medium-high RCP6 aiming for stabilization at 4.5 and 6 W m-2, respectively around 2100; and the highest one, RCP8.5, which implies a RF of 8.5 W m-2 by 2100, but implies rising RF beyond that date (Moss et al., 2010).
+In addition there is a supplementary extension SCP6to4.5 with an adjustment of emissions after 2100 to reach RCP 4.5 concentration levels in 2250 and thereafter.
+The RCPs span the full range of RF associated with emission scenarios published in the peer-reviewed literature at the time of the development of the RCPs, and the two middle scenarios where chosen to be roughly equally spaced between the two extremes (2.6 and 8.5).
+These forcing values should be understood as comparative labels representative of the forcing associated with each scenario, which will vary somewhat from model to model.
+This is because concentrations or emissions (rather than the RF) are prescribed in the CMIP5 climate model runs.